nhutnguyenhong/SurveyJS-Note/README.md

 # SurveyJS-Note
-List out all investigation topic that are not official documentation on SurveyJS.
+List out all investigation topics that are not official documentation on SurveyJS.
 The SurveyJS support team is great to support but no fully anwser on the question that we ask.

 ## PDFExport: How to render the invisible question which is hidden by logic?